-Sacroilliac pain symptoms may include pain in the lower back, buttocks, abdomen, groin or legs.
+Sacroiliac pain symptoms may include pain in the lower back, buttocks, abdomen, groin, or legs.
 The degree of pain relief experienced during the injection will help to confirm or deny the joint as a source of pain.
 There is very little preparation or recovery time needed for this procedure and many patients are able to return to work the same day.

 Lower Back Pain Treatments